-They buried him in Leicester… but in London, RichardRocks!
+They buried him in Leicester… but on the stage, RichardRocks!

-This spectacular show, containing no fewer than 36 original songs, is the brainchild of a team from Sweden, Peter Robsahm (music) and Maria Robsahm (book, conceptual director), and their production company, Viper Island Production.
+This spectacular show, containing no fewer than 36 original songs, is the brainchild of the creative couple from Sweden, Peter Robsahm (music and lyrics) and Maria Robsahm (book and lyrics), produced by their production company, Viper Island.

 Love, hatred and conspiracy… treason, murder and despair… RichardRocks deals with big themes and big emotions.
 And what about the all-important (anti-)hero?